 21st January...
 My experimental poem, "cob", is included in the latest edition of American literary journal, "The Maine Review"; a beautifully-produced publication.

 12th January...
-I am happy to have been asked to contribute a couple of poems to new nature-themed webzine, Words for the Wild, the first of which can be read here:
+I have been asked to contribute a couple of poems to new nature-themed webzine, Words for the Wild, the first of which can be read here:

 My poem, "The Trump Days of Christmas", has been published on the Poetry24 website, and can be read at this link:

 My poem, "Hollowed", which was shortlisted in the Frogmore Prize, has been published in issue 90 of "The Frogmore Papers".

 25th October...
 I have two poems published in the new edition of excellent lit-mag, "The Fenland Reed", one of which - "The woman who married an alchemist" - is featured on the magazine's website, and may be read at this link: